zivomri/evidence-training/README.md

 1. Fork the evidence-enablement repository.
 2. Add your name as a prefix to the build name, in the build.yml file.
+3. Update the REPO_NAME variable in th build.yml workflow file to the OCI dev repository you have created.
-3. Add the following github actions variables/secrets:
+4. Add the following github actions variables/secrets:
    1. Variables:
       1. ARTIFACTORY_URL - https://solenglatest.jfrog.io.
    2. Secrets: